On the Effectiveness of Hybrid Pooling in Mixup-Based Graph Learning for Language Processing

-UPFD contains two sets of tree-structured fake and real news propagation graphs derived from Twitter.
-Given a single graph, the source news is represented by the root node, and leaf nodes represent Twitter users who retweeted the root news.
+UPFD contains two sets of tree-structured fake and real news propagation graphs that are derived from Twitter.
+Given a single graph, the source news is represented by the root node, and the leaf nodes represent Twitter users who retweeted the root news.
 Edges reflect the 1) connection between users and the 2) connection between the user and root news that have been retweeted.
-Moreover, UPFD also includes 4 different node feature types, which are 10-dimensional \emph{Profile} feature that is derived from ten user profile attributes, 300-dimensional \emph{Spacy} feature encoded using spacy Word2vec, 768-dimensional \emph{Bert} feature encoded by BERT, and 310-dimensional \emph{Content} feature composed of the sum of \emph{Spacy} and \emph{Profile}.
-In general, fake news detection can be considered a binary classification, since GNNs output a negative or positive prediction given a graph of user preference.

-Project\_CodeNet provides two datasets, Java250 and Python800.
-Java250 consists of 250 classification problems, where each problem has 300 Java programs.
+Moreover, UPFD also includes 4 different node feature types.
+These are \ding{202} \emph{Profile} feature, a 10-dimensional vector derived from ten user profile attributes; \ding{203} \emph{Spacy} feature, a 300-dimensional vector encoded using spacy Word2Vec; \ding{204} \emph{Bert} feature, a 768-dimensional vector encoded by BERT (Bidirectional Encoder Representations from Transformers); \ding{205} \emph{Content} feature, a 310-dimensional vector obtained by summing the \emph{Spacy} and \emph{Profile} features.
+Fake news detection is commonly approached as a binary classification task, where GNNs provide a negative or positive prediction given a graph of user preferences.
+Project\_CodeNet provides two datasets, JAVA250 and Python800.
+JAVA250 consists of 250 classification problems, and each problem has 300 Java programs.
 Python800 contains 800 classification problems, and each problem has 300 Python programs.
-The raw data of these two datasets are transformed into graph representation based on the simplified parse tree.
-We follow the same process as the original paper to divide the datasets into training, validation, and test sets in our experiment.
+In addition, we transformed the raw source code data from both datasets into a graph representation by utilizing a simplified parse tree.
+We follow the same process as the original paper to divide the datasets into training, validation, and test sets.